steveseguin/ninjasdk/README-NODE.md

    - Use `wss://wss.vdo.ninja` for general WebRTC streaming
    - Use `wss://wss.socialstream.ninja` for Social Stream Ninja chat consolidation
    - Set `salt: 'vdo.ninja'` when you want streams to be viewable on https://vdo.ninja

+4. **Signaling Servers & Room Exclusivity**:
+   - The official `wss://wss.vdo.ninja` backend routes like the advanced handshake server in [vdoninja_advanced.js](https://github.com/steveseguin/websocket_server); hashed room IDs restrict who can access streams without the matching room context.
+   - Simpler fan-out servers (for example `server.js` in the same repo) may deliver offers to anyone connected, even outside the intended room.
+   - You can self-host these handshake servers, but support beyond the published docs is not provided.

 ## Troubleshooting